 Recyclability

-Microinverters contain valuable materials like aluminum, copper, and rare earth elements that recycling facilities can recover and reuse in new products.
+Microinverters contain valuable materials like aluminium, copper, and rare earth elements that recycling facilities can recover and reuse in new products.

 FAQs